UK-PAS meeting (David Goldfarb from University of British Columbia – PID and micro.)

 Prevention

 RSV passive immunisation for high risk babies with paluvizimab (Synagis).
-There’s an important story about the dangers of vaccine development.
+Limited benefit but does appear to reduce incidence of severe bronchiolitis.

-HARMONIE trial of Nirsevimab – 83% reduction in RSV hospitalisation, 75% reduction in severe disease.
+JCVI recommended Nirsevimab be used first line in 2023 – single injection (half life 71 days).
+HARMONIE trial – 83% reduction in RSV hospitalisation, 75% reduction in “very severe” disease.
 Spain and US doing.
-Fight for global supply…
+Fight for global supply so not available…

 Initial studies did not show any relationship between moulds/damp and health, as there was major confounding with socioeconomic status, and because it is hard to quantify mould exposure (with many different mould species).